vojtechruz/vojtechruzicka-blog/src/posts/raw-strings/index.md

 It gets especially bad with regular expressions, which can be using a lot of backslashes and are then hard to read because of escaping.

 # Raw Strings
-Turns out, that other JVM  languages already solved the problem with multiline strings and readability of escaped strings.
+Turns out, that other JVM  languages already solved the problem with multiline strings and readability of escaped sequences.
 They are called Raw Strings.
 They can span multiple lines without concatenation and they don't use escaped sequences.
 You can use backslashes or double quotes directly.
-For example, in Kotlin, in addition to regular string literals, you can use Raw String with three double quotes `"""` instead of just one.
+For example, in Kotlin, in addition to regular string literals, you can use Raw Strings with three double quotes `"""` instead of just one.

 ```kotlin
 val text = """